On submodules of standard modules: Introduction

 Let ${}^L \mc G = \mc G^\vee \rtimes \mb W_F$ be the L-group of $\mc G (F)$ and write $\mf g^\vee = \mr{Lie}(\mc G^\vee)$.
 Consider a L-parameter for $\mc G (F)$ in Weil--Deligne form, so a pair $(\phi,N)$ with \begin{itemize} \item $\phi : \mb W_F \to {}^L \mc G$ is a semisimple smooth homomorphism, \item $N \in \mf g^\vee$ is nilpotent and belongs to

 \end{itemize} It is known from \cite{KaLu} that $Z_{\mc G^\vee}(\phi)^\circ$ acts on the variety $\mf g^\vee_\phi$ with finitely many orbits, of which one is Zariski-open.
 In this setup

 We encountered this terminology in \cite[\S 0.6]{CFZ}, where it is mentioned that bounded L-parameters are open.
 In the same vein, discrete L-parameters are open.
-Meanwhile, these claims have been proven in \cite{CDFZ}, but the arguments apply only to classical groups.
-In Proposition \ref{prop:7.4} we show that bounded or discrete L-parameters are always open.
+Meanwhile these claims have been proven in \cite{CDFZ}, although not yet for all discrete L-parameters.
+In Proposition \ref{prop:7.4} we show, in an alternative way, that bounded or discrete L-parameters are always open.
 For the (conjectural) local Langlands correspondence, this means that the L-parameters of tempered representations and of essentially square-integrable representations should be open.